-oomosioi m - 415
+Comes ci iioais

 Communications (9)

-English 101 3
+English 101 3 3

-English 102 3
+English 102 Speech 108 3

-Speech 108 3
+' 3

-Humanities and Fine Arts (9)

-Select from Group II 9
+Humanities and Fine Arts (9) Select from Group II 9

 Social & Behavioral Science (9)

 Economics 201 3

 Economics 202 3

 Select from Group III 3

-Mathematics (4 - 8)
+Mathematics (4 - 8) 2

-Mathematics 165 or qualifying score on
+Mathematics 165 or qualifying score or

-placement exam 4
+placement exam Mathematics 180 4 4

-Mathematics 180 4
+4

-Physical & Life Science (7-8)

-Select from Group V (Must include one lab) 7-8
+Physical & Life Science (7-8) Select from Group V (Must include one lab) 7-8

-Area of Concentration/Electives (25)
+Area of Concentration/Electives (25)3

 Accounting 120 4

 Accounting 121 3

 Business 108 3

-Business 105 3

-Business 203 3
+Business 105 Business 203 3

 Business 220 3

-Business Law 201 3 3 3 3 3 3
+Business Law 201 3 3 3 3

 Business Law 203 3

-- SSC Business transfer programs include courses and majors in general business, accounting, finance, marketing and management.
+- 1 SSC Business transfer programs include courses and majors in general business, accounting, finance, marketing and management.
 This AS curriculum applies to courses and programs in all those fields.
-Some colleges and universities have capstone programs designed for students who wish to transfer after completing the AAS degree programs. - Mathematics requirements differ in business programs at various colleges and universities.
-Students are advised to consult the Transfer Center and/or the catalog and advisor of the institution where they plan to transfer for appropriate selection of mathematics courses. - These courses will be accepted for credit by bachelor's degree institutions but may not meet the specific requirements of a bachelor's degree in business.
+Some colleges and universities have capstone programs designed for students who wish to transfer after completing the AAS degree programs. - 2 Mathematics requirements differ in business programs at various colleges and universities.
+Students are advised to consult the Transfer Center and/or the catalog and advisor of the institution where they plan to transfer for appropriate selection of mathematics courses. - 3 These courses will be accepted for credit by bachelor's degree institutions but may not meet the specific requirements of a bachelor's degree in business.
 Many four-year institutions accept more than 62 credits to fulfill requirements in business.
 However, students planning to transfer to a bachelor's degree program in business should consult with the Transfer Center and with their intended transfer institution for specific information about how specific additional business courses will transfer